AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/email-templates.md

 ### Download email access report

-You can download the email access report by clicking the **Download** button.
+You can download the email access report by clicking the **[!UICONTROL Download]** button.
 This report contains the number of users who have received the email, and the number of users who've opened and clicked on the links.

 ## Customize email domain {#customizeemaildomain}